zhaisf/zhaisf.github.io/_pages/about.md

 I was a visiting Ph.D. student at the Nanyang Technological University advised by Prof. [Yang Liu](https://personal.ntu.edu.sg/yangliu/) from December 2023 to August 2024.

-  My research mainly focuses on Trustworthy AI. **Recently, I focus more on the security, privacy and copyright issues associated with generative models, particularly diffusion models and large language models (LLMs)**.
+  My research mainly focuses on Trustworthy AI. **Recently, I focus more on the security, privacy and copyright issues associated with generative models, such as diffusion models, large language models, and the agentic systems based on them.**
-  My research aims to reveal vulnerabilities in generative models by designing red-teaming methods, and to further develop targeted defense mechanisms to enhance trustworthy generation.
+  My research aims to reveal vulnerabilities by red-teaming these cutting-edge models, and to further develop targeted defense mechanisms to enhance trustworthy generation.

-  Feel free to drop me an email if you are interested in our work, and I am always willing to work together on interesting projects with external collaborators.
+  _Feel free to drop me an email if you are interested in our work, and I am always willing to work together on interesting projects with external collaborators._